jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-operators/genetic-operators.rst

 * Notice how there exists no ``1`` in any of the chromosomes' index 1
 * No matter how much the search *exploits* the information in the population, it cannot possibly add a ``1`` to index 1

+    * Exploit in this context means making use of what is already known to be good

 * Because of this, it is not possible to find the optimal solution with single point crossover alone
 * This is where the bit flip mutation came in